cosmos/ibc-go/docs/migrations/v6-to-v7.md

 The function `GetTimestampAtHeight` has been added to the `ClientState` interface.
 It should return the timestamp for a consensus state associated with the provided height.

+A zero proof height is now allowed by core IBC and may be passed into `VerifyMembership` and `VerifyNonMembership`.
+Light clients are responsible for returning an error if a zero proof height is invalid behaviour.

 ### `Header` and `Misbehaviour`

 `exported.Header` and `exported.Misbehaviour` interface types have been merged and renamed to `ClientMessage` interface.